 Agriculture in Turkey

-• Around 100 million turkeys live on the farms.
+- Around 100 million turkeys are raised on the farms.

-• Approx 19.2% of total employment in Turkey is provided by the agriculture sector in 2018.
+- Approx 19.2% of total employment in Turkey was provided by the agriculture sector in 2018.

 Countries with Agriculture as Main Occupation

-We are showing three countries that have the main occupation in agriculture.
+We are showing three top agricultural producing countries that have the main occupation in agriculture.
 Check out below.

-These are all about Top 10 agricultural producing countries in the world.
+These are all about the 10 top agriculture countries in the world.
 I hope you get all the detailed information after reading this blog.
 For more updates like How to Become a Smart Farmer stay tuned with TractorJunction.

 Related Post:-